 - Because 0.1575 is greater than 0.1, it falls in the next higher cubic price tier: 0.20.

-USPS Cubic Pricing is increasingly slightly in 2016; however, it will continue to be a cost-effective option for high-volume shippers.
-Here are the new shipping rates, starting January 17, 2016:(Click image to enlarge)
+USPS Cubic Pricing is increasing slightly in 2018; however, it will continue to be a cost-effective option for high-volume shippers.
+Here are the new shipping rates, which went into effect January 21, 2018:

 You may also be able to take advantage of these discounted rates using a poly or padded bag.
 These are known as soft-pack cubic rates.
 The calculation for soft-pack pricing is slightly different, so if you’re interested in learning more about this cubic option, contact an Endicia sales representative.